davidmarkclements/fast-safe-stringify/readme.md

 fastSafeStringifyBench*10000: 33.956ms
 ```

-`fast-stringify-safe` is 2x faster than `json-stringify-safe` and 4x
+`fast-safe-stringify` is 2x faster than `json-stringify-safe` and 4x
 faster than `util.inspect`.

 ## Acknowledgements